bbfh-dev/configure.mcvm/README.md

-# configure.mcvm
+# Configure.MCVM

-An MCVM plugin for managing MCVM config files
+An MCVM plugin for managing MCVM config files.